dhardtke/prandium/README.md

 ## Features

-- Import recipes by URL from websites that use [schema.org](https://schema.org/) JSON-LD microdata.
+- Import recipes by URL from websites that use [schema.org](https://schema.org/) JSON-LD microdata
 - Keep track of when and how often you cooked a recipe
+- Assign tags to each recipe to easily find them later
+- Mobile friendly: Responsive, fast and niche features such as keeping your screen active while you are on a recipe page

 ## Installation